This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Heading back to Port Macquarie from Camden Haven, take the Ocean Drive and Pacific Drive route along the coast and check out the region’s best beaches via Bonnie Hills and Lake Cathie.

-We always love asking our blog readers and social media followers for their own tips when visiting an area.
-This is what they said:
+We always love asking our readers and social media followers for their own tips when visiting an area.
+This is what they recommended:

 - Renee Simmons – The Milkbar on William Street.
 Soooo gooood!

-- Kylie Peden – Camel rides on Lighthouse Beach , koala hospital and town square.
+- Kylie Peden – Camel rides on Lighthouse Beach, koala & wildlife hospital and town square.

 - Karen Walsh – Artist Markets at Cassegrain Winery Sunday.
 Relax with a glass of wine and listen to some groovy tunes after you stroll through the eclectic range of stalls.
 Lots of beautiful handmade things.